telerik/fiddler-everywhere-docs/knowledge-base/final-and-non-final-actions.md

 It is important to note that [some actions are **final**, while others are **non-final**]({%slug rules-general%}#final-and-non-final-actions).
 A **final** action executes only once and will effectively prevent any other consecutive **final** actions from being executed.
 When an active rule or set of active rules contains several final actions, only the top-most (in order of appearance) final action runs, while all other demoted final actions are ignored.

-The final actions in Fiddler Everywhere are **Manual Presponse**, **Predefined Response**, **Response File**, **Magic String**, **Graceful Close**, **Non-Graceful Close,**Do Not Show**, and **Do Not Decrypt**.
+The final actions in Fiddler Everywhere are **Manual Presponse**, **Predefined Response**, **Response File**, **Magic String**, **Graceful Close**, **Non-Graceful Close**, **Do Not Show**, and **Do Not Decrypt**.

 The following examples demonstrate what will happen when you combine final and non-final actions in one or multiple rules.

-### Non-Final Actions Only

-When only non-final actions are executed, all matching rules have their actions performed and applied.
+- **Non-Final Actions Only**&mdash;When only non-final actions are executed, all matching rules have their actions performed and applied.

-### Final Actions Only

-When one or more rules include multiple final actions, the execution of other final actions is ignored after the most promoted rule that contains a final action takes place.
+- **Final Actions Only**&mdash;When one or more rules include multiple final actions, the execution of other final actions is ignored after the most promoted rule that contains a final action takes place.
 No other demoted actions will be executed after that.

-### Mix of Final and Non-Final Actions

-When one or more rules include both final and non-final actions, the execution of the final actions immediately stops after the most promoted final action takes place.
+- **Mix of Final and Non-Final Actions**&mdash;When one or more rules include both final and non-final actions, the execution of the final actions immediately stops after the most promoted final action takes place.
 The non-final actions from all rules will be executed in their order of appearance.

 ## Actions Priority

-It is important to note that each action has its priority in the rule, and each rule has its priority in the **Rules** queue.
+It is important to note that each action has its priority in the rule, and each rule has its priority in the [**Rules Queue**]({%slug rules-general%}#rules-queue).
 The **actions** are executed by order of appearance in the rule where the top actions are executed first.
-The **rules** are triggered in the order of appearance in the **Rules** queue.
+The **rules** are triggered in the order of appearance in the [**Rules Queue**]({%slug rules-general%}#rules-queue).
 Each rule can be demoted or promoted through the user interface.

 For a better illustration of this scenario, refer to the following cases: